wp-plugins/jquery-colorbox/readme.txt

 Since version 2.0, jQuery Colorbox' automatic behaviour can be switched on and off in the settings.
 That way, you can apply the Colorbox functionality manually to single images.

 The default ist OFF.

+New in 3.0: If the plugin is activated, but the auto Colorbox feature is turned off, a warning is displayed.

 * How does jQuery Colorbox work?